OG-Hunter/seditiontracker.github.io-/docs/_suspects/dominic-pezzola.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Victory smoke in the Capitol, boys.
+quote: "Victory smoke in the Capitol, boys.
 This is fucking awesome.
-I knew we could take this motherfucker over [if we] just tried hard enough.'
+I knew we could take this motherfucker over [if we] just tried hard enough."
 title: Dominic Pezzola charged on January 15, 2021
 description: Click for latest case details.
 Suspects considered innocent until proven guilty.
 author: seditiontrack